timo-cmd2/roku/README.md

-# The Roku programming language
+# The Genji programming language

-The Roku language: A functional and imperative language with a touch of Lisp.
+The Genji language: A functional and imperative language with a touch of Lisp.
 Inspired by Hy

-> Note: Not to be confused with Raku, an implementation of Perl 6